 - 11.4.12 C Analyze practices that optimize child development (e.g., stimulation, safe environment, nurturing caregivers, reading to children).

 - Ask students to think-pair-share with their neighbor everything they can think of that bond together.
 Examples might include paper and glue, bricks and cement, Velcro, parents and children and even chemicals.

 - Discuss what could happen if things didn’t bond.

 - Divide the class into 7 small groups and give each group a heading from this article and have the group read, summarize and create a visual to represent their assigned section.
 Present to the class to give an overview of the article.

-- To help understand bonding view this YouTube clip and this clip from the Visual MD and then have students write a summary paragraph describing why bonding is so important and how they plan to bond with their baby.
+- To help understand bonding view this YouTube clip and then have students write a summary paragraph describing why bonding is so important and how they plan to bond with their baby.

 - Projector & Screen

 - Discuss John Bowlby’s theory of attachment and explain diagram illustrating it.
 Discuss the effects of secure attachments.

 - To illustrate trust (Erikson’s theory) have students participate in a “Trust Lab (similar to a trust walk)” and make something simple like no bake cookies or peanut butter & jelly sandwiches.
 Basically everyone but one person is blindfolded and the seeing person must verbally guide the blindfolded students successfully through the lab without physical guidance.
 Discuss reactions, results and connections to trust and infant’s needs and ability to trust.

 - Ask students to write a reflection about the experience and how it relates to an infant’s need to develop trust.